 (b) a reference to a statute or statutory provision is a reference to it as amended, extended or re-enacted from time to time;

 (c) any phrase introduced by the terms ‘including’, ‘include’, ‘in particular’, ‘for example’ or any similar expression will be construed as illustrative and will not limit the sense of the words preceding those terms.

-26.3.
-References to the Parties will include any successors, permitted assignees or transferees where permitted by these terms.
+23.3.
+References to the Parties will include any successors, permitted assignees or transferees where permitted by this Agreement.
 The word ‘person’ will be deemed to include a body corporate, partnership or unincorporated association.
 References to any Party indemnifying any person against any costs, claims or liabilities include indemnifying against any and all liabilities, losses and expenses, as well as (to the fullest extent, but only if permitted by Applicable Law) any civil or criminal fines imposed by any relevant Regulatory Body and any reasonably incurred legal fees, costs and expenses.